eyra/feldspar/DOCKER.md

 docker-compose -f docker-compose.dev.yml exec feldspar-dev bash
 ```

-This gives you a shell inside the container where you can run npm commands, tests, etc.
+This gives you a shell inside the container where you can run pnpm commands, tests, etc.

 ### Stopping the Development Environment